knpuniversity/phpstorm/knpu/service-shortcuts.md

 and set it down in the constructor with `$this->logger = $logger;`.
 This is a really common task, so if we can find a faster way to do this that would be awesome.

-Time to go back to the actions shortcut, `option+enter`, select "Initialize fields", then choose `logger`, and *it* adds all that code for you:
+Time to go back to the actions shortcut, `Option`+`Enter`, select "Initialize fields", then choose `logger`, and *it* adds all that code for you:

 [[[ code('2e96111923') ]]]